KoenZomers/KeePassOneDriveSync/README.md

 ** NOTICE **
 I've received several messages of people upgrading to 2.0.1.1 reporting that OneDrive stopped syncing for them after upgrading.
 I'm trying to fix this in the code.
 In the meantime you can easily fix this yourself by deleting your existing KeePass sync config through Tools > OneRiveSync Options and hitting CTRL+S again to set up your sync again.
 After this it should work again.
 If not, let me know.

+Version 2.0.2.0 - April 30, 2018

+- Fixed [issue 50](https://github.com/KoenZomers/KeePassOneDriveSync/issues/50): Opening the same kbdx file in different ways results in two Local Paths
+- Issue with Shared With Me folders hosted on a SharePoint site has been resolved.
+Thanks to [Andy Martin](https://github.com/Esvandiary) for fixing this through a PR.
+- Fixed [issue 52](https://github.com/KoenZomers/KeePassOneDriveSync/issues/52): When opening the database in KeePass portable it says "Failes to sync"

 Version 2.0.1.2 - February 5, 2018